Heart block is a problem in the electrical signals in the heart.

 - Do an ECG test to check the electrical signals in your heart.

-- You may need to wear a heart monitor for 24 to 48 hours or longer to check the electrical signals in your heart.
+- Recommend that you may need to wear a heart monitor for 24 to 48 hours or longer to check the electrical signals in your heart.

 The treatment for heart block depends on the type of heart block you have and the cause.

-If you do not have serious symptoms and have a milder type of heart block, you may need to:
+If you do not have serious symptoms and have a milder type of heart block, you may only need to:

 - Have regular checkups with your provider.